cu-mkp/editioncrafter-cli/docs.md

 ### `process`

 Process the TEI Document into a manifest, partials, and annotations.
+These can then be used by the EditionCrafter viewer.

 Usage: `editioncrafter process [-i tei_file] [-o output_path]`